 September and October:

 - Awareness of which muscles should be engaged to be most efficient in our body movements.

-- Awareness of how to align our limbs to move accurately based on our goal.
+- Awareness of how to align our limbs to aim accurately.

-- How to breathe diaphragmatically, which nerve it directly stimulates and how it affects our brain.
+- How to breath diaphragmatically, which nerve it directly stimulates and how it affects our brain.

 - Testing strength and conditioning so we track improvement through the year.